 At least two mountings still exist, one at the Military Museum of Southern New England in Danbury, Connecticut and the other at the White Sands Missile Range in New Mexico.

-Nomenclature Note: This was the last USN 5" (12.7 cm) gun that was best known by the gun barrel Mark number designation.
+Nomenclature Note: This was the last USN 5" (12.7 cm) weapon that was best known by the gun barrel Mark number designation although a few documents refer to it per its Mark 39 mounting designation.
 All subsequent 5" (12.7 cm) designs are known by the mounting Mark number designation.

 USS Midway CVB-41 as completed in September

 1945 with eighteen 5"/54 (12.7 cm) guns

 |Designation||5"/54 (12.7 cm) Mark 16|

 |Date Of Design||1940|

 |Barrel and Bore Length||270.0 in (6.858 m)|